 It is the responsibility of the hunter to ensure that you are properly licensed, hunting within the legal areas and hunting for the appropriate species.
 At any time, landowners and managers may cancel the permit due to fire danger, logging activity, vandalism, etc. The Department has no control over these decisions.
 If closures and/or cancellations occur, the Department cannot guarantee that a new access permit will be issued, or alternate access opportunities will be available.
 This program does not guarantee a successful harvest.
 If any errors are found in the 2021 Road Access Entry Booklet, please reference the 2021 Big Game Hunting Regulations for most up-to-date information.

 Qualifying for the program

 To apply for this ADA accommodation, you must meet the following criteria:

-- Have a permanent inoperable lower extremity mobility (ambulation) impairment, and
+2. Have a permanent inoperable lower extremity mobility impairment, and

-- WAC 232-413-140(1)(a): Have been medically prescribed the use of an assistive device every time for mobility, including, but not limited to, a wheelchair, walker, crutch, lower extremity prosthesis, oxygen bottle, heart pump, or
+3. WAC 220-200-160(1)(a): Have been medically prescribed the use of an assistive device every time for mobility, including, but not limited to, a wheelchair, walker, crutch, lower extremity prosthesis, or oxygen bottle, or

 How to apply